Yukino1010/Style_GAN/README.md

 The above was the explanation from the original paper, let's try to explain it in normal English. <br>

-In the case that we want to control two factors (eyes and face size), we assume that we only need to modify a single element of the latent vector to control both eye and face size at the same time. (entanglement) <br>
+When we want to control a specific feature of an image, such as the hair length of a male, we often assume that this can be achieved by adjusting a single component of the latent vector.

-By controlling (increase or decrease) the value of the element, we could get four kinds of different combinations [small eyes, small face], [small eyes, big face], [big eyes,  small face] and [big eyes, big face].
-However, the combination [small eyes, big face] and [big eyes,  small face] are rare or do not exist in real-world situations.
-As a result, the generator will try to generate images that are unrealistic. <br>

-With the mapping net of the latent vector (z), we can now expect the FC layer could transfer the original vector z into w which has disentangled spaces (simply means each element of vector w only control a single style)
+However, there is no guarantee that each latent component controls only a single feature due to "entanglement". <br>

+For instance, if a component affects both hair length and gender, modifying it could lead to an unexpected result, such as a female with long hair.
+To address this issue, it's necessary to ensure that each component exclusively manages a single feature, a process known as disentangling. <br>

+In StyleGAN, we can easily disentangle the latent space by introducing a mapping network composed mainly of fully connected (FC) layers !

 ## Synthesis network

-Synthesis network is another important change in style gan.
-Unlike the classic gan using latent vectors z as the sources to generate images, style gan uses the z to change the style of the image. <br>
+StyleGAN introduces a unique feature in its synthesis network.
+Unlike traditional GANs that use latent vectors directly to generate images, StyleGAN uses these vectors to adjust the style of the image.

-***Classic GAN***:

-The image is generated from the latent vectors z.
-By upsampling the vectors z, we could get the image with a shape (64, 64, 3).
-In this case, z could be seen as the source of the generator.

-***Style GAN***:

-Different to the classic gan, the latent vector w of the Style GAN is applied to all the layers.
-This could be seen as vector w is only used for the style transfer in each layer.
-Besides, the starting point of the network will be a constant value. (the starting point of the classic gan is latent vectors z)
+The latent vector w in StyleGAN is applied across all layers.
+This means that w is mainly used for style changes at each layer.
+The starting point of the network is a fixed constant, which is different from classic GANs. <br>

+Moreover, since image generation in StyleGAN begins with a fixed constant, to ensure diversity in the outcomes, StyleGAN adds noise to every style block, introducing randomness into the model.
 # Result
 By controlling the input of the last style block, we can control the hair color of the image. <br>
 I haven't tried to modify the input of other style blocks, but we could expect that each style block will control certain style!